-This is the eighth in a series of 34 blogs based on a list of ‘Key Concepts’.
+This is the eighth in a series of 36 blogs based on a list of ‘Key Concepts’ developed by an Informed Health Choices project team.
 Each blog will explain one Key Concept that we need to understand to be able to assess treatment claims.

 It might seem logical to think that if a treatment has a helpful effect, more of it might have an even better effect.
 However, when it comes to treatments you can definitely have ‘too much of a good thing’.
 Getting the right amount of treatment is a lot like getting the right temperature in your shower.

 Have too little treatment and your problem won’t be resolved; you’ll be left feeling unpleasant just like in a cold shower.
 Have too much treatment and you may actually be harmed, like when you scald yourself in a shower that’s too hot.
 Get just the right amount of treatment and your problem will start to go away; you’ll feel good.
 Just as you do in a shower set at the right temperature.

 Unfortunately, getting too much treatment is sometimes more serious than scalding yourself in a shower.
 Oral antihistamines can be effective at treating seasonal allergic rhinitis, also known as hay fever.
 Taking the right amount, as instructed by a doctor, pharmacist, or by following the directions on the label, can make your eyes feel less itchy and help with your blocked nose .

 But taking more can be dangerous.
 Taking too many antihistamines can cause heart problems and affect coordination .
 In severe cases the resulting heart problems can be fatal .
 This is why testing treatments is so important.
 If antihistamines had never been through clinical trials no one would know which doses would be helpful and which harmful .